ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-04-10-installing-minecraft-mods.md

 ---

+_Notes:_
-_Tested in Linux Ubuntu 20.04 and 22.04 in July 2024, for my kids._
+1. _Tested in Linux Ubuntu 20.04 and 22.04 in July 2024, for my kids._

-_Even though these instructions are tailored for Linux Ubuntu, the concepts are the same for Windows and Mac._
+1. _Even though these instructions are tailored for Linux Ubuntu, the concepts are the same for Windows and Mac._
+1. _I updated the instructions for later versions of the Dragon Survival mod and Forge, so the screenshots may no longer match the text and commands exactly._

 # Option 1: The manual method